A Denali National Park Itinerary for Two Full Days

 It’s a seasonal strip of hotels and eateries that cater to tourists, just in case you were wondering if this is a tourist trap.

 Prices at these places are pretty high.
-We picked The Black Bear cafe for our own lunch because I wanted to try the “bearitos” folks online were talking about.
+We picked The Black Bear cafe for our lunch because I wanted to try the “bearitos” folks online were talking about.
 They were fine.

 We also bought some grab-and-go sandwiches for the following day that I regretted post-purchase.
 It was $12 for a simple turkey and cheese.
 I get to feel my feelings.